The Company Voluntary Arrangement (CVA)

 Click Here for our guide to the Company Voluntary Arrangement process (which includes the main advantages of using a CVA), and Click here for Frequently Asked Questions.

-We Have Run Many Successful Company Voluntary Arrangements.
+We Have Run Over 50 Successful Company Voluntary Arrangements.

-Our team of Insolvency Practitioners have applied Company Voluntary Arrangement procedures to over 50 companies that have encountered short term difficulties.
+Our team of Insolvency Practitioners, in London, Essex, Salisbury and the Cotswolds have used Company Voluntary Arrangements to help over 50 companies that have encountered short term difficulties.
 In c.70% of cases the CVA allowed them to return to profitability and trade successfully, or is still on-going.

 Need Help with Insolvency, Recovery or Turnaround?